B I O G R A P H I E S

 Robin now runs his own workshop in Ely, Cambridgeshire, where he makes cellos to commission.
 Robin also takes great pleasure in working on set-up and sound adjustment with cellists from the UK and throughout Europe.

-Every summer he joins the renowned Violin Society of America workshop in Oberlin, Ohio where he and other luthiers share ideas and develop their expertise.
+Every summer Robin joins the renowned Violin Society of America workshop in Oberlin, Ohio where he and other luthiers share ideas and develop their expertise.
 Robin has appeared on BBC Radio 4’s Today Programme and on BBC and ITV television and radio news.
 He has also given pre-concert talks for the Academy of Ancient Music at the Wigmore Hall, London and West Road Concert Hall, Cambridge.

 Sarah Mnatzaganian studied the cello as a child and read English at St Hugh’s College, Oxford and Byzantine History of Art at the Courtauld Institute of Art, London.
 She has a genuine understanding of the aspirations and needs of cellists and works closely with Robin to provide customers with a considerate and comprehensive service.